 - Reversible leggings – These leggings are true double duty.
 On one side, they are a print or pattern but when you turn them inside out, you magically get a second pair of leggings in a solid color.
 It’s like packing two pairs of leggings with just one pair.

 - Double-duty pieces — Lately, I’ve been seeing designers do some tricks that help you get more style out of a top or a dress.
 This 4-in-1 dress, for example, gives you the choice of a scoop neck or a crew neck AND reverses from solid black to a black hibiscus print.
 Many tops and tanks also feature two necklines, depending upon how you wear them.
-Finally, this popular style of flowy cardigan can be tied or knotted to give you options for styling it, including as a fitted top when the cardigan is worn backwards.
+Finally, this popular style of flowy cardigan can be tied or knotted to give you options for styling it, including as a fitted top when the cardigan is worn backward.

 3. Coordinate colors

 One of the best ways to ensure that your items will mix and match easily is to standardize on a color palette for the trip.
-A color palette is a group of three to six colors that look great together and will give you many options for pairing those colors together into.
+A color palette is a group of three to six colors that look great together and will give you many options for pairing those colors together.
 With thousands of color shades available, the options for color palettes are unlimited.

 To pick a color palette for your trip, you might:

 - Pick out your favorite patterned top and use that for inspiration.
-The colors in the top can provide you the various colors you’ll use for most of the items you pack.
+The colors in the top can provide you with the various colors you’ll use for most of the items you pack.

 - Pick two neutral colors and three accent colors that complement the neutrals.
 Examples might be black and white plus your favorite shades of blue, yellow and pink or brown and tan, plus coral, light yellow and sage.